 “Effect” refers to the effect the use of the work will have on the potential market.
 In other words, will the use of the work cause an economic loss for the copyright holder?
 In order for a work to fully favor fair use, it must have been lawfully acquired, have no significant effect on the potential market, be no longer in print, or have no similar product on the market by the same copyright holder, and there can be only one or few copies made of the work.

-If after completing the checklist, the item has more selections favoring fair use, then the item is most likely fair use and may be used without copyright permission.
-However, if there are more selections for opposing fair use, copyright permission must be obtained before it can be used.
+If after considering the intended use and the four factors, the item generally favors fair use, then the item may be used without copyright permission.
+However, if the item generally opposes fair use, copyright permission must be obtained before it can be used.

 If the Reserve staff feels that an item does not meet fair use requirements, you will be contacted regarding that item.